The carbon footprint of potable water

 Thursday, June 17, 2021

 What is the energy intensity of the fresh water that you consume every day?
 What is the carbon footprint of that consumption?
-That depends on many things, not least your water supply, how it became potable, how far it traveled to get to your tap – and how your electricity was generated.
+How can this carbon footprint be lowered to contribute to decarbonization efforts?
+Answers to these questions depend on many things, not least your water supply, how it became potable, how far it traveled to get to your tap – and how your electricity was generated.

 This blog compares the energy intensity and related carbon footprint of the five main types of treated water: surface, groundwater, brackish groundwater, recycled water, and desalinated seawater.
-But before we get to greenhouse gases, we need to take a closer look at the interdependence of water and energy.
+But before we get to greenhouse gases and decarbonization, we need to take a closer look at the interdependence of water and energy.

 The water-energy nexus